 Yooka-Laylee, by all means, should have been well received.
 It is a game that seeks to return to a bygone era where most gamers grew up in and fell in love with gaming, and was created by a team made up of former employees of Rare working on a spiritual successor to Banjo-Tooie that doesn’t involve car building or the god damned Kinect.
 Yooka-Laylee is what Banjo-Kazooie: Nuts and Bolts should have been and more.
-I was very glad I got the chance to play this game and already feel that I am profoundly lucky to have gotten this and NieR Automata in the first half of 2017, and maybe if things keep up this way, it will make up for being stuck living under the rule of a Napoleonic cheetoh with a nebula sized ego and atom sized hands.
+I was very glad I got the chance to play this game and already feel that I am profoundly lucky to have gotten this and NieR Automata in the first half of 2017, and maybe if things keep up this way, it will make up for being stuck living under the rule of a Napoleonic cheetoh with a nebula sized ego and an atom sized dong.

 Of course, I seem to be in the minority on this one if the gaming press or any popular game reviewer is to be believed.
 Since it came out, people have been burning this game an effigy and declaring it to be a failure on the same level Mighty No. 9, one specific reviewer even saying it’s worse.
 Yeah yeah, I know “differing opinions” and all that noise, but it seems oddly suspicious that a company can literally create exactly what they advertised and people will still claim they didn’t get it.
 It’s the same principal that once allowed Charlie Chaplin to enter a Charlie Chaplin impersonator contest and lose; people’s perception of something is often not fully accurate.
 In this analogy, Charlie Chaplin is Banjo-Kazooie, going under the moniker of Yooka-Laylee, and the judges are the gaming community.